EdonaElshani/eBook/README.md

 # eBook-MERN

-Project made for Coding Dojo Graduation.
+This Project has been made for Coding Dojo Graduation.
-This web application is build using MERN Stack and Bootstrap as CSS Framework.
+This web application is build using MERN and Bootstrap as CSS Framework.

 The features that this application includes are: CREATE/READ/UPDATE/DELETE Books.
 Data Validations are met upon create and edit.